 When world famous author and socialist Upton Sinclair swept the Democratic primary for governor of California in August 1934–leading a massive grassroots movement–it provoked Hollywood’s first all-out plunge into politics.

 Aired over hundreds of public TV stations and streamed on PBS apps, via Passport and PBS World and Apple TV in October 2022.
 Premiered on KCET in L.A. and WNET in NYC.
 Watch two-minute trailer.
 Watch the entire film at PBS.org.

 Read director Greg Mitchell’s award-winning book on the 1934 race, The Campaign of the Century.

-Featured at Spring 2022 festivals in San Diego, Honolulu, Berlin, Tokyo, Houston, Philadelphia, Portland, and Myrtle Beach, the Filmocracy Fest in Los Angeles and Venice Shorts, with several awards, and more to come.
+Featured at 2022 festivals in San Diego, Honolulu, Berlin, Tokyo, Houston, Philadelphia, Portland, Oakland and Myrtle Beach, the Filmocracy Fest in Los Angeles and Venice Shorts, with several awards, and more to come.

 “Great film.
 I alternately laughed and cringed during those vox pop ‘interviews.’
 So many lessons in this story for our modern times.” — Griff Witte, Democracy Editor, Washington Post

 “Fascinating short documentary on the first screen attack ads and Hollywood’s war against Upton Sinclair.” — Nina Bernstein, former Pulitzer Prize-winning reporter, The New York Times

 “Fascinating and important.
 I’d never heard or seen those shorts before.”– Geoffrey C. Ward, Emmy-winning writer of Ken Burns films, including The Civil War, The U.S. and the Holocaust, Jazz, The Roosevelts and The Vietnam War